-- 1. "pyarrow": Apache Arrow is used by the connector to split/join files. - 2. "pyspark": Apache Spark is used by the delimited-unload-service to split files.
-The delimited-load-service will use Linux 'cat' command to join back masked split files. - 3. "cat": Only applicable to delimited-load-service, which uses the Linux cat command to join back masked split files.
+- 1. "pyarrow": Apache Arrow is used by the connector to split/join files for the mounted filesystem target location. - 2. "pyspark": Apache Spark is used by the delimited-unload-service to split files.
+The delimited-load-service will use Linux 'cat' command to join back masked split files in case of mounted filesystem target location and "pyspark" writer for AWS S3 target location. - 3. "cat": Only applicable to delimited-load-service mounted filesystem target location, which uses the Linux cat command to join back masked split files.